RAST: A Retrieval Augmented Spatio-Temporal Framework for Traffic Prediction: Conclusion

 \section{Conclusion}

-In this paper, we introduce \model, a universal spatio-temporal forecasting framework that leverages retrieval-augmented mechanisms to address the challenges of modeling fine-grained spatio-temporal dependencies under limited context capacity.
-Extensive experiments on 6 real-world traffic datasets, including traffic prediction, ablation studies, hyperparameter sensitivity analysis, and the efficiency study, demonstrate that competitive performance of \model on the spatio-temporal forecasting task while maintaining computational efficiency.
-These results underscore the potential of retrieval-augmented approaches to advance spatio-temporal modeling for large-scale and heterogeneous scenarios.
-Our future work will focus on (i) extending \model to broader domains including climate modeling and electricity demand forecasting, and (ii) optimizing inference efficiency across diverse pre-trained spatio-temporal graph neural networks.
+In this paper, we introduce \model, a universal spatio-temporal forecasting framework that integrates retrieval-augmented mechanisms to tackle fine-grained spatio-temporal dependencies under limited context capacity.
+Comprehensive experiments across six real-world traffic datasets, including predictive benchmarks, ablation analyses, hyperparameter studies, and efficiency evaluations.
+The results demonstrate that \model delivers state-of-the-art performance while retaining favorable computational efficiency.
+These findings highlight the promise of retrieval-augmented designs as a lightweight yet powerful complement to conventional spatio-temporal architectures, especially in large-scale and heterogeneous urban scenarios.
+In the future, we will continue to (i) extend \model to broader domains such as climate modeling and electricity demand forecasting, and (ii) further optimize inference efficiency and online adaptability when interfacing with diverse pre-trained spatio-temporal graph neural networks.